RaoAkif/ChatGPT/README.md

 ![Headstarter Banner](https://github.com/user-attachments/assets/80ea1608-e1b1-466f-9153-99153f4a65b8)

-# ChatGPT
+# ChatAI

-> A ChatGPT clone with multi-model support, integrating content scraping, source citation to mitigate hallucinations, and rate-limiting for scalability.
+> A ChatAI is a perplexity clone with multi-model support, integrating content scraping, source citation to mitigate hallucinations, and rate-limiting for scalability.
 Designed for accuracy, reliability, and a seamless AI-powered conversational experience.

 ![BotFusion](https://github.com/user-attachments/assets/a027bb78-d249-428a-9338-adf536d9ed8b)